 The Company participates in a securities lending program managed by Northern Trust.
-The Company receives a fee from Northern Trust for the lending of securities that is shown in the Investment income, net component of the Statements of Operations and Comprehensive Earnings.
+The Company receives a fee from Northern Trust for the lending of securities that is shown in the Investment income, net component of the Statements of Operations and Comprehensive Earnings (Loss).
 As a requirement of the lending program, the borrower of securities must pledge collateral in excess of 100% of the value of the loaned securities to Northern Trust.
 The loaned securities are reclassified to securities pledged to creditors.
-Cash received as collateral is invested in high-quality, short-term instruments and recorded in the Consolidated Balance Sheets as an investment at estimated fair value.
-A liability to return the cash collateral is also recorded on the Consolidated Balance Sheets as payable under securities loan agreements.
+Cash received as collateral is invested in high-quality, short-term instruments and recorded in the Consolidated Balance Sheet as an investment at estimated fair value.
 Non-cash collateral is not recorded in the balance sheets, since "effective control" criteria are not met.
-A rate of interest termed the "Rebate" is guaranteed to the securities borrower for the cash collateral, and the Company earns a profit through the retention of any investment returns earned on the cash collateral in excess of the rebate guarantees.
+A rate of interest termed the "Rebate" is guaranteed to the securities borrower for the cash collateral and the Company earns a profit through the retention of any investment returns earned on the cash collateral in excess of the rebate guarantees.
 While the securities lending activities are fully collateralized, market risk arises from the possibility that a borrower of securities may be unable to return the securities if a sudden material change in the market occurs.
 There is minimal credit risk from the failure of counterparties to perform, since the Company receives collateral in excess of 100% of the value of the loaned securities, and losses stemming from the borrower's failure to return securities are fully indemnified by Northern Trust.
-There were securities with a market value of \$0 on loan under the program at December 31, 2014 and 2013, as the Company actively works to close the securities lending program at the end of each year.
-Income earned for securities lending was \$959,967 and \$658,504 at December 31, 2014 and 2013, respectively.
+There were securities with a market value of \$0 on loan under the program at December 31, 2015 and 2014, as the Company actively works to close the securities lending program at the end of each year.
+Income earned for securities lending was \$602,000 and \$960,000 at December 31, 2015 and 2014, respectively.